Get exclusive member benefits & effect social change. Join Today

 Most cases of endometrial cancer occur in women who are between 60 and 70 years old.
 If you fall into this age range or have already gone through menopause, some other factors can further raise your risk.
 These include:

-If you got your first period before you were 12, this increases your risk of having endometrial cancer because of the increased exposure to higher estrogen levels.
+If you got your first menstrual period before you were age 12, you have an increased risk of endometrial cancer because of your body’s increased exposure to estrogen over your lifetime.
 Your exposure to estrogen is also greater if you’re infertile or have never been pregnant

 Certain conditions or diseases lead to changes that affect the balance between the estrogen and progesterone levels in your body.
 These changes can result in the thickening of the uterine lining and a subsequent increased risk for cell abnormality and cancer.